aboss1/cs171-pr-eduvis/README.md

-# cs171-pr-eduvis
+# cs171-pr-politivis
-*A comprehensive visualization that allows users to better understand systemic components of the U.S education system*
+*A comprehensive visualization that allows users to better understand the ramifications of redistricting in 21st century America*
 ###Team Members:

 Amanda Boss